10 Facts About The Paraguay Green Racer

-1 | Everywhere in northeast Brazil |
+1 Everywhere in northeastern Brazil

-In different parts of the world, different snakes reign supreme over the locals.
-In traditional Thai villages, you can barely move without a golden flying snake landing on your head.
-In Central America, there’s a venomous fer-de-lance glaring at you from every forest.
-In northeast Brazil, the extremely abundant snake (yet little heard of) snake is the Paraguayan green racer, AKA Philodryas nattereri.
+In different parts of the world, different snakes reign supreme over the local population.
+In traditional Thai villages, you can barely move without a golden tree snake landing on your head.
+In Central America, there’s a venomous fer-de-lance glaring at you from almost every forest.

-While Philoydras nattereri lacks a single knockout power, they’re a jack of all trades, and decent at all of them.
-This has allowed them to completely take over northeast Brazil.
 For example, a study from Brazil’s arid northeast found a mixture of everything.
-The green racers spent 73% of their time on the ground, 21.6% above ground (including trees and rooftops), and 5.4% underground.
-A couple of them fled to dark underground shelters when the scientists drew too close.
+The Paraguay green racers spent 73% of their time on the ground, 21.6% above ground (including trees and rooftops), and 5.4% underground.
+A couple of them fled to dark underground shelters when scientists drew too close.
 Meanwhile, their cousin the Lichtenstein’s green racer sticks more closely to trees.

 There’s one lesson that some Brazilian snakes learn the hard way: don’t mess with the local monkey tribe.
 The setting was a forest edge, 3 metres from a sugar plantation, in Brazil’s Paraiba province.
 The protagonists were a family of 30 blonde capuchin monkeys, a rare species rediscovered in 2006, estimated to number just 1,000 worldwide.

-Scientists were tracking the monkeys when they heard screeching alarm calls, and saw adult monkeys heading towards an 93cm Paraguayan green racer.
+Scientists were tracking the monkeys when they heard screeching alarm calls, and saw adult monkeys heading towards an 93cm Paraguay green racer.
 Soon, legions of monkeys were arriving, following the calls of their fellow kind.
 9 adult males, 5 adult females, 5 juveniles and 1 infant monkey arrived to confront the intruder snake.
 The monkeys screeched and bared their sharp fangs, while some grabbed the branches surrounding the snake.
 The juveniles and infants stayed back, but did their duty and screeched as well.

-5 | Always moves by day |
+5 Moves exclusively by day

-The study from earlier found that Paraguayan green racers were purely diurnal (the opposite of nocturnal).
+The study from earlier found that Paraguay green racers were purely diurnal (the opposite of nocturnal).
 All observations while active were during the day, and none at night.
 All observations came between 7:00 and 16:59.

 Paraguay green racers have a varied diet, taking meals from whatever family interests them in the moment.
 The same study tested 39 snakes, and found 26 prey within.
 Lizards contributed 68.75% of prey, followed by mammals at 18.75%.
 Then there was a reptile egg, a snake, an unidentified bird, and an amphibian each.